JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 The *IntelliJ Platform* provides an API that allows components or services to persist their state between restarts of the IDE.
-You can use either a simple API to persist a few values, or persist the state of more complicated components using the [`PersistentStateComponent`](upsource:///platform/core-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface.
+You can use either a simple API to persist a few values or persist the state of more complicated components using the [`PersistentStateComponent`](upsource:///platform/core-api/src/com/intellij/openapi/components/PersistentStateComponent.java) interface.

 > **WARNING** If you need to persist sensitive data like passwords, please see [Persisting Sensitive Data](persisting_sensitive_data.md).